-Believe it or not, there is likely one huge aspect you may have been neglecting when you grow marijuana: the phases of the moon.
+Believe it or not, there is likely one huge aspect you may have been neglecting when you grow marijuana: Using The Moon and its various phases to Grow Marijuana.
 The lunar movements are more important than you might think for all sorts of things, not least of which is your marijuana harvest.

-Waxing and waning
+Waxing and Waning

 Everyone knows the moon goes through different phases, known as waxing and waning.
 This has to do with the angles involved in the moon’s orbit of the sun and the earth’s orbit of the sun.